kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    and `.spec.intent` to `Eviction`.
 3. The eviction request controller creates an Eviction and starts tracking this single requester in `.status.requesters`.
-4. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.
+4. The eviction request controller designates Actor B as the next responder (priority 10000) by updating `.status.targetResponders[0].state` to `Active`.
 5. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
 6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable